100% of new employees and those promoted to management positions employees* receive training on human rights

 ■KM Biologics Co., Ltd

 Improved aluminum sheet used for packing inhalation capsules

 We incorporated patient feedback, changing the specification for cutting V-notches in the aluminum sheet to improve usability.

 We develop new products to ensure greater levels of customer satisfaction.

 The Meiji Group complies with laws and corporate ethics in advertising and promotion activities, providing information based on fairly stated content and phrasing to prevent falsehoods or exaggerations.
 We conduct activities report based on our Pledge to be a customer-oriented company.

-As a member of society, the Meiji Group incorporates a variety of CSR initiatives in our corporate behavior charter.
+As a member of society, the Meiji Group incorporates a variety of sustainability initiatives in our corporate behavior charter.
 We contribute to society by developing special infant formulas and drugs for rare diseases, as well as providing support for areas struck by disasters.

 Participation in Local Cleanup Activities and Events

 We are aware of our responsibilities as a good corporate citizen.
 Therefore, we regularly clean up and maintain the areas surrounding our facilities.
 Also, we actively participate in municipal authority activities and events aimed at beautifying local environments.

 We offers a gift selection option for shareholder benefits.
 Shareholders have the option of donating an equivalent value of shareholder benefits to a charity organization, and the company matches this gift.
 In FYE March/2018, we donated a total of 12.04 million yen in chocolate, biscuits, and other items to 250 organizations (charities for Kumamoto Earthquake and Great East Japan Earthquake survivors, disabled children, etc.) through the Japan NPO Center.